paudelbasil/zotLibraryDB/README.md

 # zotLibraryDB
-Continuously update library database for webserver
+Continuously updates a file with changes in Zotero library database